Triton365/fast_bitwise_ops/README.md

 # fast_bitwise_ops

-A slightly more efficient bitwise operations that exploit floating-point errors
+A slightly more efficient bitwise operations using floating-point errors

 <br><br>